enkidevs/curriculum/lua/lua-core/tables-in-lua-i/arrays-in-lua-ii.md

 -- Creating an array using the array constructor my_other_array = {[1] = 10, [2] = 20, [3] = 30}

+-- the first element will be 10, the second will be 20, etc..
 ```

 ---